nus-cs2103-AY2021S2/tp/docs/DeveloperGuide.md

        Expected: All items are cleared from the inventory.

 1. Clearing all the items in a specific location

     1. Test case: `clear l/Bedroom`<br>
        Expected: All items in the specified location are cleared.

-### Clearing items

-1. Clearing all the items in the inventory

-    1. Test case: `clear`<br>
-       Expected: All items are cleared from the inventory.

-1. Clearing all the items in a specific location

-    1. Test case: `clear l/Bedroom`<br>
-       Expected: All items in the specified location are cleared.